elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When the element loses focus, the blur event gets called.
 After the focus event, a popular solution uses a blur handler to verify if a field gets successfully typed.
-Validation failures get hidden using the attention handler.
-Many validations get implemented in modern HTML utilizing input properties such as needed, pattern, and others.
+We can hide validation failures by using the handler.
+Many validations get implemented in modern HTML utilizing input element attributes such as required, pattern, and others.
 And they are sometimes just what we require.
 When we need greater flexibility, we may utilize JavaScript.
 Also, if the updated value is correct, we could transmit it to the server automatically.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />